mendix/docs/content/best-practices/architecture/integration/batch-integration.md

 3. The app imports some of the files with product metadata, to be searchable in the app and directly readable.
 4. Corporate customers can browse all products and related marketing information.
 They can also register a list of products that they use, download related manuals and documentation, and receive alerts when documents are updated.
 PDFs, Excel files, and other common format files can be read directly in the Mendix app's UI.

-## 6 Data Lakes, DWH & BI Integration {#int}
+## 5 Data Lakes, DWH & BI Integration {#int}

-Interfaces towards DWH and BI are often bulk and/or snapshot oriented.
-The same is true for initial loads of systems or the distribution of reference data.
+Interfaces towards DWH and BI are often bulk- and/or snapshot-oriented.
+The same is true for initial loads of systems and the distribution of reference data.

 ETL tools are used to keep DWH and data lakes updated.
 They can perform the entire operation of extracting, moving, validating, transforming, and updating the destination.
 For legacy systems, they can use direct database access or use files as input.
 When Mendix integrates with ETL or BI, these are the preferred methods: